“What we don’t need in the amidst of struggle is shame for being human”

 – Brene Brown

 Tricia Wright, B.Sc.
 (Honors Psychology), M.Ed.
 (Counselling), RCC, CCC

-Tricia earned her Bachelors degree in Psychology and her Masters in Education Counselling from UNBC in her home town of Prince George, BC.
-She has been a program coordinator in a street-level, non-profit organization that supports marginalized pregnant women and families.
-She has been a Team Leader for Northern Health in detoxification and methadone maintenance programs.
-She is an internationally certified birth doula and has a keen focus on women’s perinatal mental health (infertility, assisted reproductive technology, pregnancy, pregnancy loss, post-partum, infant loss, and therapeutic terminations).
-Tricia is also adept at working with men who are struggling.
+Tricia earned her B.Sc in Psychology and her M.Ed Counselling from UNBC in her home town of Prince George, BC.
+She worked as a program coordinator in a street-level, non-profit organization that supported marginalized pregnant women and families as well as a Team Leader for Northern Health in detoxification and methadone maintenance programs.
+She is birth doula and has a keen focus on women’s perinatal mental health (infertility, assisted reproductive technology, pregnancy, pregnancy loss, post-partum, infant loss, and therapeutic terminations).
+She is working toward international certification in Emotionally Focused Therapy for couples and is also adept at working with men who are struggling.
 She is sensitive to the unique needs and challenges of LGBTQIA2S+ individuals.

-Tricia prioritizes trauma-informed practice with a focus on person-centered, attachment-focused, emotion-focused therapy.
+Tricia prioritizes trauma-informed practice with a focus on safe, person-centered, attachment-focused, emotion-focused therapy.
 Tricia is skillful at working with a variety of challenges such as mental illness, addictions, life transitions, grief and loss, trauma, self-worth, employment difficulties, and relationship challenges.
-Her authentic, curious, and warm disposition creates a safe and enriching therapeutic experience.
+Her authentic, curious, and warm disposition creates a safe and enriching therapeutic experience for individuals and couples.